DarkCat09/python-aternos/README.md

 To use Aternos API in your Python script, import it and
 login with your username and password (or MD5 hash of password).
-> Note: Logging in by Google or Facebook account is not supported yet.
+> Note: Logging in with Google or Facebook account is not supported yet.

 Then get the servers list using get_servers method.
 You can start/stop your Aternos server now, calling `start()` or `stop()`.